darakhshanaiman/News_Insight_Scraper/README.md

 Saves the scraped and analyzed data in a structured .json file for further use

-This tool is ideal for journalists, analysts, or researchers who want to monitor content trends, sentiment shifts, or author-specific biases across multiple news articles.
+This tool is ideal for journalists, analysts, or researchers who want to monitor content trends or sentiment shifts.